markmelnic/reddit-bot/README.md

 #### Examples:

-This will downvote the first post and downvote the second one with 2 accounts.
+This will downvote the first post and downvote the second one and comment under it with 2 accounts.

     > py main.py --accounts accounts.txt --links posts.txt